 In fact, this week your baby is no longer classed as an embryo.

-In week 9 of pregnancy, your baby is now officially a fetus, which is Latin for ‘offspring’.
+At week 9, your baby is now officially a fetus, which is Latin for ‘offspring’.

 Ovaries or testes are well developed but, at this stage, it is not yet possible to determine your baby’s sex.

-When you’re 9 weeks pregnant, your baby measures approximately 2.3-2.5cm long, weighs almost 2 grams, and is about the size of a cherry.
+At week 9, your baby measures approximately 2.3-2.5 cm (about an inch) long, weighs almost 2 grams, and will be about the size of a cherry.